 - Carry a Travel Kit: Keep a small brush and some floss threaders in your bag.

 - Interproximal Brushes: These little "Christmas tree" brushes are lifesavers for getting food out from behind the wire.
+Maintaining proper dietary habits also supports oral health after restorative treatments, including avoiding problematic foods like dairy in certain dental implant recovery situations.

 Frequently Asked Questions on Eating with Braces